First up the word mamachari is a typical Japanese mash up of the words mama, meaning mother and chari, a less polite word for bicycle.

 So, despite the perceived un-coolness of the mamachari, it is by far the best bicycle for day to day use all over Japan and deserves a little more respect.
 The mamachari truly is the family station wagon of Japan, I don't know where we would be without it.

-If you're looking for a second hand mamachari at a good price try Suginami Green Cycle.
+If you're looking for a second hand mamachari at a good price in Tokyo try Suginami Green Cycle.